basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 When I look at a TrueNAS backup, it is not obvious to me which settings I intentionally changed, which settings are defaults, which settings are historical leftovers, and which settings only exist because I clicked something while debugging two years ago.

 One concrete example was NFS.
-I had a periodic root cron job patching `/etc/exports` to add `crossmnt` to one export, so child datasets would show up correctly inside the Docker container host.
+I needed the `crossmnt` export option so child datasets would show up correctly inside the Docker container host, but TrueNAS did not expose that option in the UI.
+So I had a periodic root cron job patching `/etc/exports` after TrueNAS generated it.
 It worked, but it was exactly the kind of small appliance hack that made me uneasy: partly outside the UI, partly outside the exported configuration, and very easy to forget during a migration.
 In NixOS, that behavior is just part of the export line.